StiffB73/Shed_Heater/README.md

 Current version (2.3.1) has had some updates following use testing.

-Added/ Adjusted graph to be more readable
+  Added/ Adjusted graph to be more readable.

-Timers adjusted for convenience
+  Timers adjusted for convenience.

-Displays version number and date
+  Displays version number and date.

-Program now creates daily logs of temp
+  Program now creates daily logs of temp.